frankdavid/fast_fizzbuzz/README.md

 # The (perhaps) fastest FizzBuzz implementation

-**205 GB/s** output on AMD Ryzen 9 7700X.
+**283 GB/s** output on AMD Ryzen 9 7700X.

 Motivation: https://codegolf.stackexchange.com/questions/215216/high-throughput-fizz-buzz

 To build (tested with GCC 13):
 ```
-g++ fizzbuzz.cc -march=native -o fizzbuzz -O3 -Wall -std=c++20
+g++ fizzbuzz.cc -march=native -o fizzbuzz -O3 -Wall -std=c++20 -fno-tree-vectorize -fno-exceptions
 ```
-The build takes 1-2 minutes to complete.
-Compiling with `-mno-sse` may yield better runtime performance depending on the CPU.
+The build takes a few minutes to complete.
+Compiling with or without `-fno-tree-vectorize` may yield better runtime performance depending on the CPU.

 To benchmark (Requires installing `pv`):
 ```
-taskset -c 0-5 ./fizzbuzz | taskset -c 6 pv -B 4M > /dev/null
+taskset -c 0-6 ./fizzbuzz | taskset -c 7 pv -B 2M > /dev/null
 ```

 Requires Linux 2.6.17 or later.

 ### Performance tuning
-1. The value of the `kCoreMultiplier` constant in `fizzbuzz.cc` should be set to `floor(available CPU cores / 3)` or less.
+1. The value of the `kParallelism` constant in `fizzbuzz.cc` should be set to available CPU cores or less.
-2. The program uses `kCoreMultiplier * 3` threads.
+2. The program uses `kParallelism` threads.
 It's worth trying different cpu affinities to see what gives the best performance.
-Eg. `taskset -c 0,2,4,6,8,10 ./fizzbuzz | taskset -c 12 pv -B 4M > /dev/null`
+The number of cores assigned by `taskset` should be equal to `kParallelism`
 3. For maximum performance, [turn off mitigations](https://jcvassort.open-web.fr/how-to-disable-cpu-mitigations/#how-to-disable-these-mitigations-to-make-linux-fast-again)
 (it's recommended to reenable mitigations after benchmarking since they protect against CPU vulnerabilities).

-`/proc/sys/fs/pipe-max-size` must be at least `4194304` (4MB) or alternatively
+`/proc/sys/fs/pipe-max-size` must be at least `14680064` (14MB) or alternatively
 the program must be run as root (`sudo ...`)

 ---